 Students with questions on the procedures for foreign transcripts should be referred to International Student Affairs.
-They can be reached by phone at 309-833-6022.
+They can be reached by phone at 309-833-6019 or 309-649-6221.

 HIGH SCHOOL TRANSCRIPTS

 High School and other college or university transcripts and official GED® test scores can be mailed to: